1992 Wimbledon Championships – Women's singles

 Defending champion Steffi Graf defeated Monica Seles in the final, 6–2, 6–1 to win the ladies' singles tennis title at the 1992 Wimbledon Championships.
-It was Graf's fourth Wimbledon singles title and eleventh major title overall, and Seles' best career finish at Wimbledon.
-Seles was attempting to complete the non-calendar year Grand Slam and career Grand Slam, having won the preceding US Open, Australian Open, and French Open in succession.
-This would also be the only major match Seles would lose in 1992, thus preventing her from completing the Grand Slam.
+It was her fourth Wimbledon singles title and eleventh major singles title overall.
+Seles was attempting to complete a non-calendar year Grand Slam and the career Grand Slam, having won the preceding US Open, Australian Open, and French Open.
+The final was the only match Seles lost at the majors in 1992, as she went on to win the 1992 US Open.
+It was her career-best finish at Wimbledon.